cancervariants/metakb/README.md

 ```

 #### Setup with local normalizers (optional)

+In some cases, it may be necessary to test MetaKB with locally running changes or data from the normalizers.
+In this case, you should follow the instructions below.

 First, [follow these instructions for deploying DynamoDB locally on your computer](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html).
 Once setup, in a separate terminal instance, navigate to its source directory and run the following to start the database instance: